 Xiaohan Guo, “Amplitude-phase Separation of Trace-variogram and its Applications in Spatial Functional Data”

 Woobeen Lim, “Bayesian Semiparametric Joint Modeling of Longitudinal Predictors and a Binary Outcome”

 Xiao Zang, “K-means Clustering of Posterior Sample Functions with Alignment”

 PhD Students to present at the 2019 Joint Statistical Meetings

-The following Biostatistics PhD students will be presenting at the 2019 Joint Statistical Meetings, July 28-August 1 in Denver, CO
+The following Biostatistics PhD students presented at the 2019 Joint Statistical Meetings, July 28-August 1 in Denver, CO.

 - Wenna Xi, “Overlapping Activity Patterns and Community Detection in Ecological Networks”

 - Han Fu, “High Dimensional Controlled Variable Selection for Ordinal Outcomes”

 - Woobeen Lim, “Bayesian Semiparametric Joint Modeling of Longitudinal Predictors and a Binary Outcome”

 - Yuyang Zhang, “Matching Design-Based Subpopulation Effect Estimation in Observational Studies”